guilhem-martin/go-guerrilla-wiki/Automatic-log-file-management-with-logrotate.md

 The secret sauce above is the `postrotate` ... `endscript` section.
 This tells go-guerrilla to re-open the log files after they have been rotated.
 Make sure to change `/var/run/go-guerrilla.pid` to the file where go-guerrilla writes out the pid (process id).

+Save and run it to see if it works:

+    $ logrotate /etc/logrotate.conf

+It may barf at the beginning that it can't compress, but should be ok.

-Save and check status like this:
+check status like this:

     $ cat /var/lib/logrotate/status